corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archiving-cli.md

 Data from these tables will be recorded as part of the snapshot process and later deleted from the vault, but will not be exported to the permanent archive.

-Tables should should be excluded from the archive process can be registered using the properties `excludeTransactionTables` and `excludeAttachmentTables`.
+Tables should be excluded from the archive process can be registered using the properties `excludeTransactionTables` and `excludeAttachmentTables`.

 ## Schema permissions